lordAaron0121/Supply-Chain-Optimization/Automate Accounting Tasks/README.md

 Build solutions to automate repetitive tasks for Financial Audits to improve finance colleagues' productivity.

 ## Problem Statement
-Imagine working as an analyst for a logistics company and the Finance Team requests your support to build a model to predict the P&L of the warehouse operations.
+Imagine working as an analyst for a logistics company and the Finance Team requests your support to build a model to predict the P&L of the warehouse operations. <br>
 ![](MonthlyCostReport.png)

 ## Objective
-Build a tool that will automatically extract data from each of these 720 Excel files, format it and combine everything in one report.
+Build a tool that will automatically extract data from each of these 720 Excel files, format it and combine everything in one report. <br>
 ![](report%20for%20audits.png)

 ## Solution